-Anorexia Nervosa is a chronic and potentially life-threatening disorder in which a person does not take enough nutrition to maintain the minimum body weight necessary for a healthy body.
+Anorexia Nervosa is a potentially life-threatening disorder in which a person does not take enough nutrition to maintain the minimum body weight necessary for a healthy body.
 The body weight is usually 15% or more below the normal weight for that age.

 Food and weight gain becomes obsessions.
 Most people with anorexia nervosa develop strange eating habits.
 They like cooking large and elaborate meals for others which they themselves do not eat.

 They refuse to eat in public and hide food when they do so.
 They cut their food into small particles and nibble at only a little of it while giving the impression of eating well.

 Loss of weight is achieved mainly by eating only low calorie food like lettuce, spinach and popcorns and excessive exercising.
 The daily calorie intake may be less than 1000 calories.

 Persons especially at risk for developing Anorexia Nervosa:It is commonly seen in young girls in their teens or in the early twenties.
 But it can affect men as well as older women.

 - Aspiring models

 - Dancers,especially ballet dancers who need to keep a very slender figure.

 - TV personalities and athletes for whom being thin is an important necessity.